-The library will close when weather makes travel to the library unsafe for patrons and staff, or impossible to have sufficient staff attending to properly serve patrons.
+The library will close when weather makes travel to the library unsafe for patrons and staff, or it is impossible to have sufficient staff to properly serve patrons.
 The inability of the library to keep the front area reasonably free of snow and ice will also be a consideration in closing the library.
-The decision to close shall be made by the Administrative Librarian in consultation with the Board President.
-Whenever possible this decision shall be made before 7 am and announced on KNDY radio station.
-In the event of physical plant problems at the library that make keeping the library open unsafe or unreasonable, the library maybe closed at the discretion of the Administrative Librarian in consultation with the Board President.
+The decision to close shall be made by the Director in consultation with the Board President.
+Whenever possible this decision shall be made before 9 am.

-In the event of tornado warning patrons and staff shall take cover in the hall outside the bathrooms.
+In the event of a tornado warning, patrons and staff shall take cover in the hall outside the bathrooms.
 Unattended children shall be asked to remain in the library.
-Parents will be called to inform them of the whereabouts of their children.
-Persons refusing to take cover in the designated area will be asked to leave the building.
-The front doors of the building will remain unlocked in order that others needing a place to shelter can get in.
+Parents/guardians will be called to inform them of the whereabouts of their children.
+The front doors of the building will remain unlocked in case others needing a place to shelter can get in.

-The librarians shall canvas the building to inform patrons of the situation and move them to the designated shelter area.
-A phone, first aid kit and flashlights shall be gathered by the librarian and brought to the shelter area.
+Staff shall canvas the building to inform patrons of the situation and move them to the designated shelter area.
+A phone and first aid kit shall be gathered by staff and brought to the shelter area.